-Credit cards, personal loans and auto loans are generally written off at 180 days.
-It is done on the billing date of the month, the account reaches 180 days and non performing home loans are written off after 60 months of non recovery.
-The process is automated and any exception is tracked and manually done the next day.
-However, early write off could be triggered by the circumstance of the account for example on death, bankruptcy etc.
+Unsecured personal facilities, including credit cards, are generally charge off at 180 days.
+It is done on the billing date of the month, the account reaches 180 days and the process is automated and any exception is tracked and manually done the next month.
+However early charge off could be triggered looking at the circumstance of the account for example on death, bankruptcy.

-Usually Collections/Recovery activities may continue after write off and legal action would be taken if the parties are unable to reach an amicable settlement.
+Usually Collections/Recovery activities may continue after charge off and Legal action would be taken if unable to come to an amicable settlement by both parties.

-Collateral Management and Valuation
+Collateral Management & Valuation

-It is the Branch's practice to lend on the basis of the customer's ability to meet their obligations out of cash flow resources rather than rely on the value of collateral which is an important credit risk mitigation mechanism.
+Although collateral can be an important mitigant of credit risk, it is the Group's practice to lend on the basis of the customer's ability to meet their obligations out of cash flow resources rather than rely on the value of security offered.
 Depending on the customer's standing and the type of product, facilities may be provided unsecured.
 However, for other lending a charge over collateral is obtained and considered in determining the credit decision and pricing.
-In the event of default, the Branch may utilize the collateral as a source of repayment.
+In the event of default, the bank may utilize the collateral as a source of repayment.
 Depending on its form, collateral can have a significant financial effect in mitigating our exposure to credit risk.